 Remove the chosen single bat audio files from the pool of single bat audio files.
 The single bat audio files will not be used again to generate a virtual multi bat file.

 The code to execute this function is available in the Making virtual multi bat audio.ipynb notebook and its HTML printout.

-5.0 Group-wise individual call measurements